Firsthand Technology Value Fund (NASDAQ:SVVC) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Free Report) in a research note issued to investors on Friday morning.
+StockNews.com initiated coverage on shares of Firsthand Technology Value Fund (NASDAQ:SVVC – Free Report) in a research note published on Saturday morning.
 The firm issued a hold rating on the investment management company’s stock.

 Firsthand Technology Value Fund Price Performance

-Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) last announced its quarterly earnings results on Tuesday, November 14th.
-The investment management company reported $0.27 EPS for the quarter.
-The business had revenue of ($0.23) million for the quarter.
+Firsthand Technology Value Fund (NASDAQ:SVVC – Get Free Report) last posted its quarterly earnings results on Tuesday, November 14th.
+The investment management company reported $0.27 earnings per share for the quarter.
+The firm had revenue of ($0.23) million for the quarter.

 Institutional Inflows and Outflows